jennyballif/jennyballif.github.io/_posts/2017-09-26-science-mom-s-guide-to-water-part-6.md

 ## SALT CRYSTALS

 In theory, you should be able to place a seed crystal into a saturated solution of salt water and grow an even larger crystal.
 In practice, I was never able to get this one to work.
-Each time I played my seed crystal into solution, it dissolved, and I was left with an empty loop of floss or string like you see in the picture below.
+Each time I placed my seed crystal into solution, it dissolved, and I was left with an empty loop of floss or string like you see in the picture below.
 If you're able to grow a large salt crystal, please leave a comment or send me a message.
 I'd love to see a picture!

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG6/saltcrystal.jpeg" description="My salt crystals that dissolved." maxwidth="600px" %}